Corona Virus Situation

 Our offices are still mainly closed apart from a small crew who are ensuring that we can continue to supply books for prisons and local schools.

-As well as the 3000 books given to children, we have sent over 6000 books into prisons while their libraries have been closed.
+As well as the 5000 books given to children this year, we have sent almost 7000 books into prisons while their libraries have been closed.

 Prisons can contact us here or on Twitter to let us know what they need.
 Our aim is to send shipments of around 100 books to each prison that wants them instead of answering individual requests.